peterwwillis/palvella/DESIGN.md

-# Design
+# Design of Palvella

+---
 ## About

-This document describes the design of the program 'palvella', a web interface to command-line applications.
+This document describes the design of the program 'palvella', a plugin-driven automation server.

+---
 ## Context

 The 'palvella' application's purpose is to allow a user at a web browser to execute arbitrary command-line applications and interact with them.
 The end result should be that any command-line application can have its own web interface, so that a custom web interface does not need to be written for it.
+In addition, new pipelines of tasks can be created, also with a custom web interface.

 Simply executing a command-line program and printing its output doesn't provide a lot of value for the user.
 To make the output more useful, a few extra features should be implemented: